 Dental implant surgery involves a three-phase process that typically takes several months to complete:

 - The initial procedure consists of carefully inserting the implants into the jawbone.
 To do this, Dr. Gallardo will first administer local anesthesia to keep you from feeling any pain.
-We also offer a number of sedation dentistry options, like intravenous (IV) conscious sedation or nitrous oxide (laughing gas) for greater comfort.
+We also offer a number of sedation dentistry options, like intravenous (IV) conscious sedation for implants or nitrous oxide (laughing gas) for greater comfort.

 After the area is comfortably numb, Dr. Gallardo will make small incisions in the gum line to expose the bone and make space using special instruments.
 Then, he will gently place the implant and cover it with gum tissue.
 After this process is completed, the dental implant will need to integrate into the jawbone for three to six months.
-Temporary crowns will be placed to cover the implant posts.
+Temporary dental crowns will be placed to cover the implant posts.

 - In the next phase, Dr. Gallardo attaches a post to the implant and allows the gum tissue to grow around it.
 Sometimes, the implant and post are placed at the same time.